 Trauma in Simple Terms

-Psychological trauma describes the experience of difficult and distressing events or circumstances that we have suffered in life with which we have been unable to cope, give a clear rationale or learn from at the time they happened.
+Psychological trauma describes the experience of difficult and distressing events or extended circumstances that we have suffered in life with which we have been unable to cope, give a clear rationale, recover or learn from at the time they happened.
 Instead of being able to make rational and emotional sense of the events in a way that allows us to evolve and become stronger and better able to protect ourselves, we remain emotionally overwhelmed to the degree that we put the learning process on hold within the psyche.
 Our natural inclination to assimilate experiences is halted in this specific instance and a disjunction created between then and now.
 The purpose of this is one of coping: a means by which we are able to survive the event, isolating the experience within the psyche to be dealt with and ‘made sense of’ later.

 In the meantime the experience of the distressing events can push or be stimulated into present awareness unexpectedly, giving rise to anxiety and stress responses as we attempt to defend ourselves from the original distress and our memories of it.
 Because it has not been ‘processed’ in our normal way, it appears to the psyche with the force and vividness of a new experience.
-The resulting struggle within ourselves between the unfinished business of the past and our need to ‘move on’ in the present gives rise to debilitating and distressing secondary effects, aversive behaviours, and phobic avoidance of perceived ‘triggers’ that re-activate the raw experience.
+The resulting struggle within ourselves between the unfinished business of the past and our need to ‘move on’ in the present gives rise to debilitating and distressing secondary effects, aversive behaviours, feelings of vulnerability, and phobic avoidance of perceived ‘triggers’ that re-activate the raw experience.
 In other words, we avoid or mobilise our energies against anything that reminds us of what we so desperately try to forget.
 The paradox is that our avoidance maintains the experience as trauma and post-trauma syndromes.